vtex/shoreline/README.md

 ## Contributing

-Beachfront is a colaborative tool!
+Shoreline is a collaborative tool!
 We're always looking for contributors to help us fix bugs, build new features, or improve the project documentation.
 If you're interested, check out our [Contributing](https://admin-ui.vercel.app/documentation/developing/contributing) guide and our
 [Developing](https://admin-ui.vercel.app/documentation/developing/quick-start) guide!